LouWii/louwii-pad/ATMEGA.md

 }
 ```

-The ATmega can also use its internal clock, so it might be able to respond to the avrdude command without any resonator wired in.
+The ATmega can also use its internal clock, so depending on how its fuses were set (specifically the `LOW` fuse), it might be able to respond to the avrdude command without any resonator soldered in.
+Boy, this ain't easy.